Click Tabs to View Guidance by Letter

 Bid whist: A card game popular among Black people.
 Played with a standard 52-card deck plus two jokers, for a total of 54 cards.
 The two jokers must be distinct: one is called the big joker, the other the little joker.
 There are two two-player teams with each partner sitting opposite the other.
 The game’s object is to score seven points, or force the other team to go minus seven.
 Bidding for and winning tricks, also called books, score points.

 biracial: Combination of two races.
-May be used to describe people or things.
-Not all biracial individuals self-identify in this manner.
+May be used to describe people, but not all biracial individuals self-identify in this manner.
 Do not use mixed as an alternative.

 Black Codes: Statutes curtailing rights of African Americans during early years of Reconstruction and instituted by Southern legislative bodies in 1865 and 1866.
 Also known as Negro Codes, the statutes aimed to restore the political powers and economic structure of slavery by, for example, forbidding Black people from owning or renting farmland.
 (See Landmark court decisions, Reconstruction.)